 Pat dry your lotions, sunscreens, moisturisers, and other products.
 This not only avoids friction damage, but the patting motion mimics the feel of a cooling fan.
 It’s not a hard change to make, but it will make a big difference to your skin!
 Your skin will thank me later;)

-4. Use face mists
+4. Use a face mist

 Hydrating face mists are great skin refreshers and simply delightful to use during hot weather!
 They feel like air conditioning on the skin, honestly, I am totally obsessed with using them in the heat!
 Not that it ever gets too hot in rainy London, but that’s beside the point!